0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Public smart contracts and Zero Knowledge smart contract

 Users can deploy two types of smart contracts, public and zero knowledge.
-Public SC has a public state so anyone can see what the contract is doing.
-ZKSCs additionally have a secret state, meaning the contracts can keep data used in calculations private.
-This is one of the most important features of PBC, the ability to do [zero knowledge computations](../smart-contracts/zk-smart-contracts/zk-smart-contracts.md) most notably secure multiparty computations.
-For this you need to be able to register, and allocate a select group of nodes to handles the secret calculation you want to do.
-The nodes involved in MPC have to fulfill requirements: higher stake and encrypting the traffic communication with the other nodes involved in the secret calculation.
-You have the ability to deploy your own ZK smart contracts with the ZK Deploy contract, so you can allocate nodes to a problem you define.
-The calculations are done on secret shared data and preprocessed to ensure that individual secret inputs cannot be recreated from the variables in the calculation.
+For zero knowledge contracts you need to be able to register and allocate a select group of nodes to handle the secret calculation.
+You have the ability to deploy your own smart contracts with WASM Deploy and ZK Deploy linked below.

 ??? info "[ZK Deploy](https://browser.partisiablockchain.com/contracts/018bc1ccbb672b87710327713c97d43204905082cb)"
     Responsible for the deployment of new ZK smart contracts.
 [See contract in browser](https://browser.partisiablockchain.com/contracts/018bc1ccbb672b87710327713c97d43204905082cb)